Retake (2016 film): Production

-The script is written by Nick Corporon from a story by Corporon, Collin Brazie, Gareth Dutton, and Justin Oberts.
-The film was produced by Sean Mandell.
+The script was written by Nick Corporon, who would also direct the film.
+This was Corporon's feature debut, having previously made LGBT-themed short films.
+The film was produced by Collin Brazie and Sean Mandell.
+Brazie was also the producer/cinematographer.
+Jenny Treadwell and Monica Kelly were casting directors.
+Composer Mike Meehan created the score.

 Luke Pasqualino was originally cast as Adam before being replaced by Devon Graye.
-The film was shot in 16 days around Los Angeles, Pasadena, Joshua Tree, and the Grand Canyon.
+Corporon used a crowdfunding campaign through Kickstarter to help fund filming the movie.
+The film was shot in 16 days.

-Composer Mike Meehan composed the score in three weeks.

 The film premiered at the Frameline Film Festival in 2016.
+It would go on to play at ImageOut, Reel Q, Seattle Twist, Reel Affirmations, and Outfest.

 Reception

 Gary Goldstein of the LA Times wrote, “‘Retake’ intriguingly captures gay romance...” and “ A potentially precious and maudlin content gets an absorbing and intriguing treatment.”
 Keith Uhlich of The Hollywood Reporter wrote “it carves out distinctive new territory in the well-trod world of queer cinema.”
 Gary M Kramer of the SF Bay Times found the film “Palpable and heartbreaking."
 “Beautifully acted and directed with great sensitivity to the tortured souls trapped inside many gay men,” wrote George Heymont of the Huffington Post.